Qafny: A Quantum-Program Verifier: Qafny Formalism

-This section formalizes \qafny's syntax, semantics, type system, and proof system, and it presents the corresponding soundness and completeness theorems.
-There is a running example in \Cref{fig:shorqafny}, which describes quantum order finding, the core component of Shor's algorithm (complete version in \Cref{appx:shors}).
-The program assumes that an $n$-qubit $\texttt{H}$ gate and an addition ($y[0,n)\splus 1$) have been respectively applied to ranges $x\srange{0}{n}$ and $y\srange{0}{n}$ before line 3.
-The for-loop entangles range $y\srange{0}{n}$ with every qubit in $x\srange{0}{n}$, one per loop step, and applies a modulo multiplication in every step.
-The partial measurement (\(\smea{y}\)) in line 8 non-deterministically outputs a classical value $a^{t}\;\mmod\;N$ for $y$, and interconnectively rearranges $x\srange{0}{n}$'s quantum state, with all basis-kets having bases related to a period value $p$.
-We unveil the example details step by step in the section. \ignore{ Besides the minimal yet practical proof illustrated in the GHZ example, the quantum conditional structure cooperates well with complicated oracles, such as the modulo multiplication that's crucial in implementing quantum order finding.
+This section formalizes \qafny's syntax, semantics, type system, proof system, and the corresponding soundness and completeness theorems.
+Running example in \Cref{fig:shorqafny} describes quantum order finding, the core component of Shor's algorithm (complete one in \Cref{appx:shors}).
+The program assumes that an $n$-qubit $\texttt{H}$ gate and an addition ($y[0,n)\splus 1$) respectively applied to ranges $x\srange{0}{n}$ and $y\srange{0}{n}$ before line 3.
+The for-loop entangles range $y\srange{0}{n}$ with every qubit in $x\srange{0}{n}$, one per loop step, and applies a modulo multiplication in each step. \(\smea{y}\) (partial measurement) in line 8 non-deterministically outputs a classical value $a^{t}\;\mmod\;N$ for $y$, and interconnectively rearranges $x\srange{0}{n}$'s quantum state, with all basis kets' bases related to a period value $p$.
+We unveil the details along with the section. \ignore{ Besides the minimal yet practical proof illustrated in the GHZ example, the quantum conditional structure cooperates well with complicated oracles, such as the modulo multiplication that's crucial in implementing quantum order finding.
 Applying similar proof techniques to the program in \Cref{fig:shorqafny}, we can assert that the loop statement on lines 3-5 entangles \(x\srange{0}{n}\) with \(y\srange{0}{n}\) having an $\tcht$-typed value $\schai{2^{n}}{\frac{1}{\sqrt{2^{n}}}}{i}{\ket{a^{i}\;\mmod\;N}}$.
 In the QNP framework, this can be treated as a \(2^n\)-array of pairs where the \(i\)-th pair represents \(\ket{i}\ket{a^i\, \mmod\, N}\).
 Such a representation is helpful to define quantum conditionals, measurements, and other quantum operations in \Cref{fig:vqimp}.
 The \(\smea{y}\) expression on line 8 is interpreted as a non-deterministic map filter function that first samples a pair \(\ket{i}\ket{u}\), with $u=a^i\, \mmod\, N$, from the above array and then removes all pairs whose second element disagrees with $u$ and finally keeps only the first element in every remaining pair.
 Because the modulo multiplication function is periodic, there exists a smallest natural number \(t\) such that $a^t\,\mmod\,N=u$ and the filtered array can be further reordered and rewritten as $\smch{\frac{1}{\sqrt{s}}}{s}{t\,\splus\,k p}$, where \(p\) is the order. }